7:30pm, Saturday 28 October 2017

 Benedict Hastings will perform scenes specially commissioned for this performance by Rufus Stilgoe, author of our acclaimed Christmas Truce performance of 2014.

 The narrative tells a (fictionalised) account of two distinguished and diverse gentlemen – Arthur Ransome and Sergei Rachmaninov – and their involvement with the Russian Revolution in an imagined meeting between this author/journalist at the start of his career and a composer at the height of his powers.

 There's no need to come in cold.
 As soon as we have them, we upload audio clips, videos and programme notes to help you get to know the music first.

 If you use Spotify you can subscribe to the playlist and listen on the move.

 Golovanov Otche Nash

 Rachmaninov Prelude in G major Op.
 32 No. 5

 Prokofiev Sonata No. 7

-Relive the astounding performance of Martin James Bartlett playing Rachmaninoff’s Rhapsody on a theme of Paganini at the BBC Young Musician Final 2014.
+Below, re-live the astounding performance of Martin James Bartlett playing Rachmaninoff’s Rhapsody on a Theme of Paganini at the BBC Young Musician Final 2014.